superbrothers/kubernetes-docs/kubectl_apply_view-last-applied.md

 ### Examples

 ```
-  # View the last-applied-configuration annotations by type/name in YAML.
+  # View the last-applied-configuration annotations by type/name in YAML
   kubectl apply view-last-applied deployment/nginx

   # View the last-applied-configuration annotations by file in JSON